Foreign national killed as UN vehicle hit in Kabul blast

 Aside from the one fatality, Rahimi said five other people - including two Afghan staff - were wounded.
 The nationalities of the other victims were not released.

+In a statement condemning the attack, the UN confirmed the fatality and said two other staff members - one Afghan and one international - were wounded.

+"It is with profound sadness that the UN family in Afghanistan confirms the killing tonight of a colleague, as well as injuries to two others, when a UN-marked vehicle was attacked in Kabul," the statement read.

-A UN official did not immediately return a message seeking comment, and no group has yet claimed responsibility for the attack.
-The Taliban did not respond to a query.
+No group has yet claimed responsibility for the attack and the Taliban did not respond to a query.

 The blast comes during what has been a period of relative and uneasy calm in Kabul, where the rate of large-scale attacks has dropped in recent weeks.